mxriverlynn/backbone.modelbinding/readme.md

 In this example, the model's `name` will be updated when you type into the text box and then tab or click away from it (to fire the change event).
-When the model's `name` attribute is updated, the `data-bind` convention will pick up the change and set the text of the `span` to the model's name.
+When the model's `name` property is updated, the `data-bind` convention will pick up the change and set the text of the `span` to the model's name.

 ### Special Cases For data-bind